Brian J. Fogarty, Ph.D.

 Office: 1020 Jenkins Nanovic Halls

-Brian Fogarty serves as director of the Center for Social Science Research within the University of Notre Dame’s Center for Research Computing, as director and associate professor of the practice in 2019.
+Brian Fogarty joined the Center for Social Science Research, within the Center for Research Computing, as director and associate professor of the practice in 2019.
 He is also concurrent associate professor of the practice in the Department of Political Science.
-As director of the CSSR, he works with social science researchers to support their project needs.
-Fogarty’s quantitative analysis expertise includes research design, advanced regression modelling, and quantitative text analysis.
-His current research focuses on the news media as a strategic actor in politics and as an institution within the American political system as well as perceptions of voter and electoral fraud.
-Before joining Notre Dame, Fogarty was a lecturer in Quantitative Social Science at the University of Glasgow’s Q-Step Centre.
+As director of the CSSR, he works with social science researchers to support their project research design, data, and quantitative analysis needs.
+His current research focuses on the news media as a strategic actor in politics and understanding perceptions of voter and electoral fraud.
+Before joining Notre Dame, he was a lecturer in quantitative social science at the University of Glasgow’s Q-Step Centre.
 Prior to Glasgow, he was an associate professor of political science at the University of Missouri – St. Louis.
 He received his Ph.D. in political science from the University of North Carolina – Chapel Hill.

 Cheng Liu, Ph.D.